SarM1/RecipeManagement/recipemanagement/README.md

-#Rest services
+#Rest services:
-/recipemanagement is the context root for the application CRUD operations for Recipe  and Ingredients are  available-
+/recipemanagement is the context root for the application .
+Following CRUD operations for Recipe  and Ingredients are  available

 * /recipes/{id}(request type GET to fetch and DELETE to delete the recipe)
 * /recipes/all (request type GET to fetch all the recipes )